 - BEST FOR COUPLES: Snap up a villa for two in romantic Assos with private infinity pool like Assos Heart

-- BEST TOWN FOR NIGHTLIFE: Kefalonia is hardly party central – think buzzing bars rather than thumping clubs – but stay in Lassi, Fiskardo or Skala for lively nightlife
+- BEST TOWN FOR NIGHTLIFE: Kefalonia is hardly party central – think buzzing bars rather than thumping clubs – but Argostoli and Fiskardo are your best bets for lively evenings

 - BEST HOTELS NEAR THE AIRPORT: Leivatho Hotel and Olive Grove in Svoronata both have 24-hr reception and are just a €10 taxi ride to the airport.